Join today and get instant access to all test results and research.

 Overall score is calculated from wet cornering (30%), wet braking (30%), dry cornering (20%) and dry braking (20%).

 Cornering assesses how well the tyres keep the test car in a set lane at speeds of 80km/h and 85km/h in dry conditions, and 75km/h and 80km/h in wet conditions.
 We use a right-hand corner with a radius of 55m.
 The tyres are tested twice in differing orders.

 Braking measures the distance it takes to come to a complete standstill in emergency braking tests from driving speeds of 50km/h and 80km/h in both dry and wet conditions.

 Rolling resistance measures the distance it takes to roll to a stop from a starting speed of 25km/h.
 This is completed 5 times, and the shortest and longest measured distances are discarded.
 The 3 remaining measured distances are then averaged.

-Noise (where listed) is measured on coarse-chip seal.
-Where two measures are given, they are at 50km/h and 80km/h.
+Noise (where listed) is measured at head level while driving on coarse-chip seal.
+Where 2 measures are given, they are at 50km/h and 80km/h.

 20 Sep 2016, Colin P.

 Product use: 6 months or more

 We had the 15" version on our 2011 Honda Jazz and they proved quiet even on our coarse chip roads.
 Dry road performance was okay.